mrYakamoto/anagrams-1-detecting-anagrams/README.md

 This relationship is symmetric (i.e., *iceman* is an anagram of *cinema*, if and only if *cinema* is an anagram of *iceman*).
 Therefore, you'll often hear people say that "*iceman* and *cinema* are anagrams" or "*iceman* and *cinema* are anagrams of each other."
 Regardless of how you say it, if two words are anagrams, you can rearrange the letters of one word to spell the other.

-To complete this challenge, you will write a method `is_anagram?` that determines whether or not two strings are anagrams.
+To complete this challenge, you will write a method `is_anagram?` that determines whether or not two strings are anagrams and write tests to prove that your code works correctly.

 ##Releases